 - Students must earn a letter grade of B- or better in this course in order to declare a Music Major or Minor

-- Students may elect to take the Music Theory placement exam in lieu of enrolling in MUSIC 0100.
-A passing grade of 85% is required in order for the placement exam to meet this requirement.
+- Students may elect to take the Fundamentals Exemption Exam in lieu of enrolling in MUSIC 0100.
+A passing grade of 85% is required in order for the exemption exam to meet this requirement.
 Students may only take the Fundamentals Exemption Test one (1) time in a single sitting.
 The test must be completed within 60 minutes after clicking the test link.

 - Placement Exam Study Topics - notes in treble and bass clefs, major and minor key signatures, intervals, triads and their inversions, seventh chords and their inversions, major and minor scales, time signatures and rhythm, Roman numerals